finbourne/lusid-sdk-java/sdk/docs/CounterpartiesApi.md

 <a id="deleteCounterpartyAgreement"></a>
 # **deleteCounterpartyAgreement**
-> AnnulSingleStructuredDataResponse deleteCounterpartyAgreement(scope, code)
+> AnnulSingleStructuredDataResponse deleteCounterpartyAgreement(scope, code).execute();

 [EARLY ACCESS] DeleteCounterpartyAgreement: Delete the Counterparty Agreement of given scope and code

 Delete the specified Counterparty Agreement from a single scope.
 The response will return either detail of the deleted item, or an explanation (failure) as to why this did not succeed.
 It is important to always check for any unsuccessful response.

 ### Example
 ```java